prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 If the demand partner is going to use Prebid API for this process their adapter will need to include the `getMappingFileInfo` function in their spec file.
 Prebid core will use the information returned from the function to preload the mapping file in local storage and update on the specified refresh cycle.

+**Params**

+`url (string)`:   The URL to the mapping file.

+`refreshInDays (number)`: A number representing the number of days before the mapping values are updated.
+This is an optional parameter.

+`localStorageKey`: A unique key to store the mapping file in localstorage.

+**Example**

 ```
 getMappingFileInfo: function() {
 	return {
-		//mapping file json url

 		url: mappingFileURL

-        //since prebid stores mapping data in localstorage you can return how many days until those values are updated.
         refreshInDays: 7

-        // some unique key to store your mapping json in localstorage
         localStorageKey: `${spec.code}MappingFile`

     }
 },
 ```

 The mapping file is stored locally to expedite category conversion.
 Depending on the size of the adpod each adapter could have 20-30 bids.
 Storing the mapping file locally will prevent HTTP calls being made for each category conversion.

-To get the subcategory to use, call this function, which needs to be imported from the `bidderFactory`:
+To get the subcategory to use, call this function, which needs to be imported from the `bidderFactory`.

 ```
 getIabSubCategory(bidderCode, pCategory)